zohararad/audio5js/README.md

 The Audio5js object accepts a configuration object with the following settings:

 * **swf_path** - The relative path to the MP3 Flash fallback SWF.
 Defaults to `/swf/audio5js.swf`.
-* **use_flash** - A boolean flag indicating whether the underlying audio player should use Flash or HTML5.
-Defaults to `true` in browsers that do not support MP3 playback or `false` otherwise.
+* **codecs** - Array of audio codecs to the player should try and play.
+Used to initialize the internal audio player based on codec support.
+Defaults to `['mp3']`.
 * **throw_errors** - A boolean flag indicating whether the player throws errors, or triggers an error event.
 Defaults to `true`.
 * **format_time** - A boolean flag indicating whether playback position and duration should be formatted to a time-string (hh:mm:ss), or remain as unformatted numbers (measured in seconds).
 Defaults to `true`.
-* **ready** - An optional function that will be called when the player is ready to load and play audio.
+* **ready** - An optional callback that will be called when the player is ready to load and play audio.
+Called with an object containing player engine (html/flash) and supported codec as argument.

 Here's an example configuration using all the settings options above: